 Back to Top

-- Late fall and winter are busy times for crashes.
-An average of more than 4,000 crashes per month across the state occur in November and December.
-Rain in the western part of the state contributes to uncertain road conditions, as does snow in the higher elevations and high desert.
-Be extra alert in the winter months.
+- Rain in the western part of the state contributes to uncertain road conditions, as does snow in higher elevations and high desert.
+Be extra alert in the winter months!

 - One common driver error causing crashes last year was "driving too fast for conditions."
 Almost 10 percent of crashes had this error as the main reason for the crash.
 Every year, in fact, "driving too fast for conditions" shows up as one of the most common reasons for crashes.
 Slow down!
 You must make adjustments in your driving when road conditions have changed.